Cole Sand

 Cole Sand (born May 24, 2003) is an American actor.
 He played Nelson in the Disney Channel show Austin & Ally and Jensen in the NBC comedy-drama Parenthood and is the voice of Eli Pepperjack in DreamWorks' Tales of Arcadia.
 His two brothers, Jadon and Carter, are also actors.
-Sand is arguably best known for appearing in an 2013 commercial advertising the Nintendo Wii U game console, in which he speaks the line "hot buttered popcorn, that's a deal!".
+Sand is arguably best known for appearing in a 2013 commercial advertising the Nintendo Wii U game console, in which he speaks the line "hot buttered popcorn, that's a deal!".